 Stop reading, take action

 If you are regularly stressing yourself checking your visitor stats, your social follower stats, your earning stats, your emails… stop.
 Checking them will not help, but actively working on things that will improve those stats will.
 Try not to check your email every ten minutes, and limit your stats checking to no more than once daily.
+Restrict your meetings and put your phone on silent so it doesn’t distract you either.
+Don’t let other people force their goals onto your schedule.

 Focus on the tasks that have the highest impact